pixelgrb/esphome-emporia-vue-utility/README.md

 In any case, you will need to customize it.
 1. for ESPHome CLI, you will do this in a text file on your computer.
-2. for ESPHome Device Builder, you will do within the Device Builder editor in Home Assistant UI.
+2. for ESPHome Device Builder, you will do this within the Device Builder editor of the Home Assistant UI.

 Minimally, you need to fill out this section of the YAML file.
 By default, ESPHome looks in a file called `secrets.yaml` for them.